butterfly-community/.github/profile/README.md

 ## Butterfly

+We bridge blockchain and physical devices by providing foundational infrastructure for DePIN development.

 ### Butterfly OHW ELF

 OHW ELF is an open hardware wallet, free from vendor lock-in, supporting hundreds of chips from multiple manufacturers.
 The minimum supported chip costs only $0.3.